dianamurariu/Calculator/README.md

 3. **Grouping Digits**: Commas are added automatically to separate groups of three digits for better readability.

 4. **Error Handling**: In the case of division by zero, the calculator displays an error message to inform the user.

-## Project Structure

-The project is organized as follows:

-- **index.html**: The main HTML file containing the structure of the Simple Calculator.
-- **styles.css**: The CSS file with styles for different screen sizes and elements.
-- **script.js**: The JS file with logic to handle user input, perform calculations, and display results.

 ## Responsive Design